IceFreez3r/OneHeart/README.md

 motd=\u00A7c\u2665\u2661\u2661\u2661\u2661\u2661\u2661\u2661\u2661\u2661
 spawn-protection=0
 ```
 Use `level-type=default` to make the game easier.
-The datapack functions with both versions.
+The datapack functions with every world generation.

-The associated resource pack isn't finished yet, but will probably be added to this repository, once it's done.
+## Resource pack
+### Singleplayer
+Move the resource pack to the resourcepack folder.
+### Multiplayer
+Either send a copy of it to all players or include it as a default resource pack of the server.
+Note that in the latter case the resource pack will only start loading, once the player joins the server.
+Meaning they will stand still without being able to move for a few seconds.
+## Easier version
+There is an easier version of the pack on the [`easy_mode`](https://github.com/IceFreez3r/OneHeart/tree/easy_mode) branch.
+It will include some slightly easier variations of some mechanics based on the feedback I get.